SansGuidon/bookmarks/README.md

 * [Katacoda](https://www.katacoda.com/) - Learn new technologies right in your browser | Interactive Learning and Training Platform for Software Engineers
 * [CIDR/Netmask Lookup Tool](https://www.ultratools.com/tools/netMaskResult?ipAddress=37.98.232.8%2F29) -  get information about a CIDR range including the IP addresses and host addresses contained in it.
 * [How Secure Is My Password?](https://howsecureismypassword.net/) - How long it would take a computer to crack your password?
+* [Webbkoll](https://webbkoll.dataskydd.net/en/) - How privacy-friendly is your site?
+An online tool that checks how a website is doing with regards to privacy.

 # Gaming :video_game:
 * [BoardGameGeek](https://boardgamegeek.com/) - most complete board game database that holds tons of reviews, images and videos
 * [IsThereAnyDeal.com](https://isthereanydeal.com/) - keep track of the best deals for video games you'd like to play